heremaps/naksha/here-naksha-lib-jbon/JBON.md

 ### (7) document
 A JBON document is a container for JBON objects.
 It holds a reference to a single dictionary and itself is a buffer encoding objects.
 It is not allowed to create references from one document into another document.
 To share information only dictionaries may be used.

 After the lead-in byte of the document two values are following.
-First the **size32** with the size of document and then the **reference** to the root object that represents the document.
+First the **size32** of the document in bytes, not considering the lead-in byte.
+Then the **reference** to the root object that represents the document.

 The encoder may add arbitrary data after this header or directly store the root object.
 This leaves room to add additional header information later, without breaking the downward compatibility.
 ### (8-15) int{8,16,24,32,40,48,56,64}